 The very mention of a gondola conjures images of long narrow boats famously associated with the lagoon and canal ways of Venice, Italy.
 Loved-up couples being ferried around the city listening to classical Venetian songs being sung by gondoliers, invoke notions of romance and mystique.
 However, gondolas aren’t only associated with Venice.
-But before we delve further into that subject let’s look at what a gondola is.
+But before we delve further into that subject let’s look at what this boat is.
+What is a Gondola?

 At Flatbottomboatworld.com we’re going to reveal some details about the gondola boat, the distinctive traditional Venetian vessel that has a flat-bottomed hull before venturing into the lesser known types of gondolas that you may not even know exist.
 You see the term ‘gondola’ is also used to refer to other forms of transportation as we will highlight later.

 - Traditional Gondola boat